Research output per year

 Given my research background, and my current role as Associate Head of School for student experience, I am also interested in adapting critical race studies scholarship to a broader understanding of inclusive Higher Education pedagogies.
 I have given public talks on critical whiteness studies pedagogy, teaching #BlackLivesMatter, and combatting unconscious bias through assessment strategy.

-American & Canadian Studies, Doctorate, University of Nottingham
+American & Canadian Studies, Doctorate, The Segregated Town in Mid-Century Southern Fiction, University of Nottingham

 Award Date: 20 Jul 2016